-Our group of Turning Point staff and UBC Nursing students worked with a broad network of health partners (Vancouver Coastal Health, Mental Health and Addictions Services, Heartwood Centre for Women, etc.) to develop policy and practice for a new service through which clients at Turning Point will receive education about Naloxone and will receive a Naloxone safety kit upon discharge.
+Ross worked with a broad network of health organizations to develop policy and practice for a new service through which addictions clients will receive education about Naloxone and will receive a Naloxone safety kit upon discharge from treatment.
 This pilot project was the model for other social service agencies in helping to address the ongoing crisis of overdose deaths in British Columbia.

-Our group of Turning Point staff, UBC Nursing students, volunteers, and clients has been working with Trails Carolina, one of the world’s leading wilderness therapy programs to develop policy and practice for the fastest-growing innovation in addictions recovery: the use of the natural environment as a context for health and healing.
+Ross worked with an addictions treatment facility to develop policy and practice for the fastest-growing innovation in addictions recovery: the use of the natural environment as a context for health and healing.
 Outdoor and wilderness services for mental health and addictions recovery are in their infancy in BC.
 Shared standards and practices do not yet exist.
 To deal with this challenge, our group has begun to map out a program of outdoor experiences that is research-based, ethical, safe, and useful.

-Our group of Turning Point staff, UBC Nursing students, volunteers, and clients has developed innovative services for expressive arts and narrative healing modalities.
+Ross worked with an addictions treatment facility to develop innovative services for expressive arts and narrative healing modalities.
 Storytelling and writing as healing practices are currently undergoing a renewal in which older, more formalized methods are being replaced by innovations and contemporary best practices in trauma healing.
-Turning Point is one of the first addictions recovery program in British Columbia to employ these new methods.

 A Shared Responsibility

-The above three projects represent a unique and diverse set of partnerships between an academic institution (UBC), a community-based program (Turning Point Recovery Society), and a broad network of partners that includes professionals, students, and clients.
-These projects are innovative and proactive responses to an increasingly challenging landscape of mental health and addictions services in British Columbia.
+The above projects represent unique and diverse partnerships between academic institutions, community-based programs, and a broad network of partners that includes professionals, students, and clients.
+These projects are innovative and proactive responses to an increasingly challenging landscape of mental health and addictions services.